Courses and Requirements

-An examination of primary sources written by Mohandes K. Gandhi and his associates, as well as Gandhi’s autobiography and other scholarly works.
-Emphasis will be placed on different approaches to understanding and capturing Gandhi’s philosophy, his significance and his legacies in India, South Africa and the larger world.
+This research and historiography course examines primary sources written by Mohandas K. Gandhi and his associates, as well as Gandhi’s autobiography and other scholarly works.
+Emphasis will be placed on different approaches to understanding Gandhi’s philosophy, his significance and his legacies in India, South Africa and the larger world.
 Topics include non-violence, the role of the individual in history and nationalist historiography.
 (Writing-intensive.)
 Prerequisite, one 200-level history course, or consent of instructor.
 Maximum enrollment, 12.
+Trivedi.

 Violence, Law, and Justice in the Middle Ages.

-This course explores the connections between African-American and African diasporic histories in Paris.
-Building on scholarship on the modern Atlantic World, which has given new spatial frameworks for histories of slavery and empire, the course resituates twentieth-century African-American history within the transnational, diasporic, and imperial networks that intersected in Paris.
-Discussions will draw on a wide range of disciplinary perspectives and primary sources, including literature, music, film, and visual art, to consider the development of diasporic politics, the vogue for black exoticism, jazz, the Harlem Renaissance and négritude, civil rights and decolonization, and the global dimensions of Black Power.
+This historiography course explores the transnational connections between African-American and African diasporic histories in Paris.
+It draws on a wide range of disciplinary perspectives and primary sources, including literature, music, film, and visual art, to consider the development of diasporic politics, the vogue for black exoticism, jazz, the Harlem Renaissance and négritude, civil rights and decolonization, and the global dimensions of Black Power.
 (Writing-intensive.)
+(Social, Structural, and Institutional Hierarchies.)
 Prerequisite, A course in history, Africana Studies, or consent of the instructor.
-Maximum enrollment, 20.
-Day Moore.
+Maximum enrollment, 18.

 The Crusades in History and Literature.

-A comparative study of how gods have been conceived and venerated in early Mediterranean and Asian societies, principally Greece, Rome, India, China, Korea and Japan.
+This historiography course offers a comparative study of how gods have been conceived and venerated in early Mediterranean and Asian societies.
 Students read liturgical texts, hymns and myths to consider the variety of conceptions of gods and the range of ritual forms used to venerate them across the Euro-Asian continent.
-Draws from theoretical readings to consider such problems as polytheism and monotheism; myth and ritual; sacrifice; ritual performance; shamanism; cult; and devotion.
+Draws from theoretical readings to consider such problems as polytheism and monotheism, myth and ritual.
+Each student shall determine in consultation with the faculty whether his or her written work will focus on historiography or research.
 (Writing-intensive.)
-Prerequisite, consent of instructor or relevant coursework in Asian studies, classics, history or religious studies.
+Prerequisite, one 200-level History course.
 (Same as Religious Studies 396.)
 Maximum enrollment, 16.
-Wilson.

 Lives Against Apartheid.

-Examines the experiences and objectives of protest against the apartheid regime in South Africa through the autobiographies and memoirs of leading participants in the anti-apartheid movement.
+This research course examines the experiences and objectives of protest against the apartheid regime in South Africa through the autobiographies and memoirs of leading participants in the anti-apartheid movement.
 Illuminates the different aspects of resistance to apartheid and demonstrates how autobiographies now contest the politics of protest and the legitimacy of authority in the post-apartheid, “non-racial” South African democracy.
 (Writing-intensive.)
 Prerequisite, one 200-level history course or consent of instructor.
 278 strongly recommended, though not required.
-Maximum enrollment, 20.
+Maximum enrollment, 18.

 Critical evaluation of scholarship on a selected topic, culminating in a historiographical essay, or primary research on a selected topic, culminating in an original, interpretive essay.
 (Writing-intensive.)
 Prerequisite, concentration in history or consent of instructor.
 Open only to seniors.
-Maximum enrollment, 20.
-Eldevik and Paquette.
+Maximum enrollment, 18.

 Critical evaluation of scholarship on a selected topic, culminating in a historiographical essay, or primary research on a selected topic, culminating in an original, interpretive essay.
 This section is open only on an as-needed basis.
 (Writing-intensive.)
 Prerequisite, H401 and consent of instructor.
-Maximum enrollment, 20.
-Keller.
+Maximum enrollment, 18.
+Trivedi.

 A project limited to senior concentrators in history, resulting in a thesis supervised by a member of the department.
-Prerequisite, A GPA in the concentration of 3.7 or higher and one year of college-level study of a foreign language.
+Prerequisite, A GPA in the concentration of 3.7 or higher.
 Required of candidates for departmental honors.
-Keller.
+Trivedi.

 A project limited to senior concentrators in history, resulting in a thesis expanded beyond the work of 550.
 Prerequisite, 550 and consent of instructor.
-Keller.
+Trivedi.

 (from the Hamilton Course Catalogue)